maithili-k/griddocs/source/Pages/Practices/projectmine/rcauth.rst

 SURFsara will provide entitlement to enable existing users to use this service.
 Future incoming users will be automatically  provided with this entitlement when their accounts are created.

 * Create a RCauth proxy
-Similar to creating a proxy based on the certificate, you can create a proxy by runing the following command:
+Similar to creating a proxy based on the certificate, you can create a proxy by running the following command:

  .. code-block:: console

      $startGridSessionRCauth lsgrid:/lsgrid/Project_MinE

-This will promt you for the following response:
+This will prompt you for the following response:

  .. code-block:: console